ahixon/rk3399-tools/README.md

 python3 clktool.py
 ```

-* will generate `clock_dump.rs`, which dumps the current clock tree into a format that can be loaded into the clock explorer.
+* will generate `clock_dump.rs`, which creates a Rust program that dumps the current clock tree into a format that can be loaded into the clock explorer (see above)
-* loads a dump file called `mostoff.txt` and generates `clock_init.rs`, which sets up clocks as per the dump file.
+* loads a dump file called `mostoff.txt` and generates `clock_init.rs`, which is a Rust program that sets up clocks as per your dump file.